The global non-linear stability of the Kerr-de Sitter family of black holes

 The equation \eqref{EqIntroEinstein} is a non-linear second order partial differential equation (PDE) for the metric tensor $g$.
-Due to the diffeomorphism invariance of this equation, the formulation of a well-posed initial value problem is more subtle than for (non-linear) wave equations; this was first accomplished by Choquet-Bruhat \cite{ChoquetBruhatLocalEinstein}, who with Geroch \cite{ChoquetBruhatGerochMGHD} proved the existence of maximal globally hyperbolic developments for sufficiently smooth initial data.
+Due to the diffeomorphism invariance of this equation, the formulation of a well-posed initial value problem is more subtle than for (non-linear) wave equations.
+This was first accomplished by Choquet-Bruhat \cite{ChoquetBruhatLocalEinstein}, who with Geroch \cite{ChoquetBruhatGerochMGHD} proved the existence of maximal globally hyperbolic developments for sufficiently smooth initial data.
 We will discuss such formulations in detail later in this introduction as well as in \S\ref{SecHyp}.
-The correct notion of initial data is a triple $(\Sigma_0,h,k)$, consisting of a $3$-manifold $\Sigma_0$ equipped with a Riemannian metric $h$ and a symmetric 2-tensor $k$, subject to the \emph{constraint equations}, which are the Gauss--Codazzi equations on $\Sigma_0$ implied by \eqref{EqIntroEinstein}.
-Fixing $\Sigma_0$ as a submanifold of $M^\circ$, a metric $g$ satisfying \eqref{EqIntroEinstein} is then said to solve the initial value problem with data $(\Sigma_0,h,k)$ if $\Sigma_0$ is spacelike with respect to $g$, $h$ is the Riemannian metric on $\Sigma_0$ induced by $g$, and $k$ is the second fundamental form of $\Sigma_0$ within $M^\circ$. \end{itemize} Our main result concerns the \emph{global non-linear asymptotic stability of the Kerr--de~Sitter family as solutions of the initial value problem for \eqref{EqIntroEinstein}}; we prove this for slowly rotating black holes, i.e.\ near $a=0$.
+The correct notion of initial data is a triple $(\Sigma_0,h,k)$, consisting of \begin{itemize} \item a $3$-manifold $\Sigma_0$, \item a Riemannian metric $h$ on $\Sigma_0$, \item a symmetric 2-tensor $k$ on $\Sigma_0$, \end{itemize} subject to the \emph{constraint equations}, which are the Gauss--Codazzi equations on $\Sigma_0$ implied by \eqref{EqIntroEinstein}.
+Fixing $\Sigma_0$ as a submanifold of $M^\circ$, a metric $g$ satisfying \eqref{EqIntroEinstein} is then said to solve the initial value problem with data $(\Sigma_0,h,k)$ if \begin{itemize} \item $\Sigma_0$ is spacelike with respect to $g$; \item $h$ is the Riemannian metric on $\Sigma_0$ induced by $g$; \item $k$ is the second fundamental form of $\Sigma_0$ within $M^\circ$. \end{itemize} Our main result concerns the \emph{global non-linear asymptotic stability of the Kerr--de~Sitter family as solutions of the initial value problem for \eqref{EqIntroEinstein}}; we prove this for slowly rotating black holes, i.e.\ near $a=0$.
 To state the result in the simplest form, let us fix a Schwarzschild--de~Sitter spacetime $(M^\circ,g_{b_0})$, and within it a compact spacelike hypersurface $\Sigma_0\subset\{t_*=0\}\subset M^\circ$ extending slightly beyond the event horizon $r=r_-$ and the cosmological horizon $r=r_+$; let $(h_{b_0},k_{b_0})$ be the initial data on $\Sigma_0$ induced by $g_{b_0}$.
 Denote by $\Sigma_{t_*}$ the translates of $\Sigma_0$ along the flow of $\pa_{t_*}$, and let $\Omega^\circ=\bigcup_{t_*\geq 0}\Sigma_{t_*} \subset M^\circ$ be the spacetime region swept out by these; see Figure~\ref{FigIntroBaby}.
 Note that since we only consider slow rotation speeds, it suffices to consider perturbations of Schwarzschild--de~Sitter initial data, which in particular includes slowly rotating Kerr--de~Sitter black holes initial data (and their perturbations).